CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    * [Horizon web interface](../Allas/using_allas/web_client.md) in [https://pouta.csc.fi](https://pouta.csc.fi)
    * [CyberDuck](../Allas/accessing_allas.md#cyberduck-functions) Graphical data transport tool for Windows and Mac.

-Note that if you use these tools, you must encrypt your sensitive data, before you upload it to SD Connect.
+Note that if you use these tools, you must encrypt your sensitive data before uploading it to SD Connect.

-## Data encryption and upload with multpile encryption keys and data sharing - Command Line Interface
+## Data encryption and upload with multiple encryption keys and data sharing - Command Line Interface

-For documentation and more information you can check the [Crypt4GH Encryption Utility](https://github.com/EGA-archive/crypt4gh.git) page.
+For documentation and more information, you can check the [Crypt4GH Encryption Utility](https://github.com/EGA-archive/crypt4gh.git) page.

-In this example, we first generate your key pair (a password protected private key and a public key that can be shared with collaborators).
+In this example, we first generate your key pair (a password-protected private key and a public key that can be shared with collaborators).
 Next, we encrypt a file with your private key and the public keys of two different collaborators (research group A and research group B).

 **Python 3.6+ is required** to use the Crypt4GH encryption utility.
 If you need help installing Python, please follow [these instructions](https://www.python.org/downloads/release/python-3810/).